jrached/dynus_setup/README.md

 4. Go to gurobi and get an academic license
 5. Get ip address using: ifconfig | grep inet.
 It should be on the 192.168.0.xxx network (raven)
 6. Set wired connection ip for lidar to 192.168.1.50 on ubuntu gui
+7. Add the following line to the alsa.config file in /usr/share/alsa

+pcm.!default { \
+                  type plug \
+                  slave.pcm "null" \
+            }

-7. Reboot for dialout privileges to take effect
+8. Reboot for dialout privileges to take effect

 TODO: Add d455 installation